elugens/hello-javascript/docs/browser-related-questions/browser-document/window-coordinates.md

 ---

-### Why derived properties are needed?
-Why does top/left exist if there’s x/y?
+### Why are derived attributes required?
+Why do top/left exist if x/y exists?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Mathematically, a rectangle is uniquely defined with its starting point (x,y) and the direction vector (width,height).
-So, the additional derived properties top/left are for convenience.</div><br />
+  <div><strong>Interview Response:</strong> A rectangle gets mathematically defined by its beginning point (x,y) and direction vector (width, height).
+As a result, the extra derived properties top/left gets provided for convenience.</div><br />
-  <div><strong>Technical Response:</strong> Mathematically, a rectangle is uniquely defined with its starting point (x,y) and the direction vector (width,height).
-So, the additional derived properties are for convenience.
-Technically it is possible for width/height to be negative, that allows for “directed” rectangle, e.g., to represent mouse selection with properly marked start and end.
-Negative width/height values mean that the rectangle starts at its bottom-right corner and then “grows” left-upwards, left/top do not equal x/y in such case.
-In practice though, elem.getBoundingClientRect() always returns positive width/height, here we mention negative width/height only for you to understand why these seemingly duplicate properties are not actually duplicates.
+  <div><strong>Technical Response:</strong> A rectangle gets mathematically defined by its beginning point (x,y) and direction vector (width, height).
+As a result, the extra derived properties get provided for convenience.
+Technically, width/height can be negative, allowing for a "directed" rectangle, such as a mouse selection with correctly indicated start and end points.
+Negative width/height values indicate that the rectangle begins at the bottom-right corner and subsequently "grows" leftwards; in this situation, left/top do not equal x/y.
+However, elem.getBoundingClientRect() always returns positive width/height; we mention negative width/height to explain why these seemingly redundant values do not get duplicated.
   </div>
   </div>
 </details>